arashroshani/Lean-ETL/README.md

 ---
 This repository contains the following

-- `GScommunication.py` provides a function that can be used to dump files on the Google Cloud Storage and it returns the URL to the dumped files accordingly.
+- `GScommunication.py` provides a function for dumping files on the Google Cloud Storage which returns the URL to the dumped files accordingly.
-- `visualization.py` provides an object that creates visualizations.
+- `visualization.py` provides an object for creating visualizations.
 - `update_map_and_expenditure.py` does the ETL operations. `update_map_and_expenditure.py` imports other modules including `GScommunication.py` and `visualization.py`.
-- `dags/` contains the dag that Airflow uses to trigger the `update_map_and_expenditure.py` script automatically on specific time intervals.
+- `dags/` contains the dag file that Airflow uses to trigger the `update_map_and_expenditure.py` script automatically on specific time intervals.

 Disclaimer